talhabuyukkose/CollectionSolutionsDocument/README.md

 > ## Properties
 * __.NET 8__ is used in this project as the primary development platform.
-* __MVC Architecture__  is employed in this project to organize the codebase effectively.
+* __Onion Architecture__  is employed in this project to organize the codebase effectively.
 * __Redis__  is integrated into this project as a caching mechanism and data store.

+> ## Goals
+A company which cannot receive payments from customers and wants to reach customers at regular intervals through SMS, e-mail or call to inform them about the payment.
+This project is being developed to speed up this process.
 <h2 align="center"> CollectionApp.Cli</h2>

 > ## Setup and Run